Life has a way of ... getting in the way.

 Several major research programs have explored the effectiveness of micro-learning:

-Research at MIT's Media Lab explored the effectiveness of micro-learning modules in professional training contexts.
+The Massachusetts Institute of Technology (MIT): Research at MIT's Media Lab explored the effectiveness of micro-learning modules in professional training contexts.
 The results revealed that participants who engaged in micro-learning were more likely to apply their knowledge promptly and showed better retention than those in traditional training sessions.

-Researchers examined the use of micro-learning in medical education, particularly for surgical training.
+University of California, Irvine: Researchers examined the use of micro-learning in medical education, particularly for surgical training.
 The findings suggested that micro-learning modules significantly improved skill acquisition and retention among medical students.

-: A study focused on the integration of micro-learning in corporate settings.
+European Association for Research on Learning and Instruction (EARLI): A study focused on the integration of micro-learning in corporate settings.
 The research indicated that employees who used micro-learning platforms were more engaged and demonstrated better task performance.

 Conclusion